 - Moderators may choose at their discretion to un-ban the user if it was a first offense and they offer the offended party a genuine apology.

 - If a moderator bans someone and you think it was unjustified, please take it up with that moderator, or with a different moderator, in private.
 Complaints about bans in-comm are not allowed.
 For sitewide decisions, posts may be made on !userunion.

 - Moderators are held to a higher standard than other community members.
 If a moderator creates an inappropriate situation, they should expect less leeway than others.

 - Egregious violations of our code of conduct or terms of service may result in an immediate ban.

 And if someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
 Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make others comfortable.
-Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
+Everyone wants to get along and we are all here first and foremost because we want to shitpost in a leftist community.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Chapo venues; including git repositories under our gitlab project and all instances under chapo.chat.
-For other projects adopting the Rust Code of Conduct, please contact the maintainers of those projects for enforcement.
+The enforcement policies listed above apply to all official Hexbear venues; including git repositories under our gitea project and all comms under Hexbear.net.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 That last paragraph is legal stuff and just means we can update the code of conduct and adapt as we go.